Skip to content

 import { describe, it, before, after, beforeEach } from "node:test"

-import { HyperBEAM } from "wao"
+import { HyperBEAM } from "wao/test"

 const cwd = "../HyperBEAM" // HyperBEAM directory